tienminhktvn/dataops-project/README.md

 ## 📋 Tổng Quan Dự Án

-Dự án này triển khai một **DataOps pipeline hoàn chỉnh** theo chuẩn công nghiệp, áp dụng các nguyên tắc DevOps vào Data Engineering.
-Pipeline tự động hóa việc extract, transform, và load data từ SQL Server AdventureWorks2014, với kiến trúc Medallion (Bronze-Silver-Gold) và CI/CD automation.
+This project implements a complete DataOps pipeline following industry standards, applying DevOps principles to Data Engineering.
+The pipeline automates the extraction, transformation, and loading (ETL) of data from SQL Server AdventureWorks2014, utilizing the Medallion architecture (Bronze-Silver-Gold) and CI/CD automation.

-### 🎯 Công Nghệ Sử Dụng
+### 🎯 Tech Stack

 | Component            | Technology                  | Purpose                                 |
 | -------------------- | --------------------------- | --------------------------------------- |